zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Well Fatima, unfortunately, is on a terrible date – a  date from hell.
 She says, “I agreed to go out with (to go on a date with) this gu y who lives in the same apartment building as I do, but,” Fatima says, “he’s tu rned out to be a real creep.”
 When we say someone has “turned out to be (something),” we mean that our initial impressions (what we thought at the beginning ) has changed because the person has demonstrated that they are not what we thoug ht they were.
 A “creep” (creep) is a very unpleasant person who makes you feel uncom fortable.
 “Creep” has a couple of different meanings in English; take a lo ok at the Learning Guide for some additional explanations.

 Fatima says that this guy was nice enough at the start of the date, but then he started drinking – drinking alcohol.
 “Now he’s drunk and  I’m miserable.”
 When we say is someone is “drunk,” we mean that they are intoxica ted, meaning that they have drank too much wine or beer or alcohol, and now they are not acting normally because of the influence of the alcohol on thei r behavior.
 Fatima says, “I wanted to let him down gently.”
 To “let (someone ) down” means to disappoint someone, to do or say something that makes the other per son feel sad.
 In this case, what Fatima means is that she wants to tell him “no ,” but doesn’t want to hurt him or hurt his feelings.
-That’s why she says, “I w anted to let him down gently.”
+That’s why she says, “I wanted to let him down gently.”
 “Gently” means nicely, in this case.
 He lives in  the same apartment building as Fatima, but she did not want to be on thi s date any more, so she says to him, “Listen, Rob, I just don’t think we’re hittin g it off.”
 To “hit it off” is an expression that means to enjoy spending time with someone,  to be friendly with someone right after you meet them.
 So, you meet them  and immediately you are comfortable with them, you enjoy being with them.
 We would say, “they hit it off.”
 It can be used in a romantic situation, but it could also  be used in a business

  situation: “The saleswoman and the manager hit it off ,” they got along very well together.